Manufacturer profile

 What can Weave Robotics robots do?

-Across their product line, Weave Robotics robots offer 7 distinct capabilities including: Laundry Folding, T-shirts, Long Sleeves, Sweaters, Pants and Towels, Autonomous Operation (30-90 min/load), Remote Teleoperation Assist, Continuous Learning, 20 Degrees of Freedom.
+Across their product line, Weave Robotics robots offer 22 distinct capabilities including: Laundry Folding, T-shirts, Long Sleeves, Sweaters, Pants and Towels, Autonomous Operation (30-90 min/load), Remote Teleoperation Assist, Continuous Learning, 19 listed degrees of freedom across neck, arms, hands, and torso, Mobile home task robot, and 14 more.
 See each robot's detail page for the full capability breakdown.

 What sensors do Weave Robotics robots use?

-Weave Robotics robots use 2 types of sensors including Vision System, Proprioceptive Sensors.
+Weave Robotics robots use 3 types of sensors including Vision System, Proprioceptive Sensors, Not officially disclosed.
 Visit the components directory to see how these compare across the industry.

 How current is the Weave Robotics data on ui44?